Professionals

 Sexual Development and Behavior

 Humans are innately sexual beings, and sexual development begins in utero and continues throughout the lifespan.
 However, the expression of sexual behavior relies on social learning, as well as physiological and psychosocial reinforcement.
-It is important to acknowledge that cultural context determines attitudes and beliefs regarding sexual behavior and what is considered appropriate.
-This cultural variability is evident in diverse state laws, various religious or cultural perspectives, and a range of family beliefs.
+It is important to acknowledge that context determines attitudes and beliefs regarding sexual behavior and what is considered appropriate.
+This variability is evident in diverse state laws, various perspectives, religion or a range of family beliefs.
 Consequently, parents or caregivers may not necessarily approve of sexual behavior that is considered normative or typical.
 When we use the term "normative sexual behavior," we refer to what is common or typical for a specific developmental age, rather than what a particular group or individual desires.

 Overview